chanzuckerberg/cellxgene-census/README.md

 ##### Querying a slice of cell metadata

-This filters female cells of cell type "microglial cell" or "neuron", and select the columns "assay", "cell_type" and "tissue".
+The following filters female cells of cell type "microglial cell" or "neuron", and selects the columns "assay", "cell_type" and "tissue".

 ```python
 # Reads SOMA data frame